| | | FM 22-51

 life unless guided by sound leadership.

-own accounts (and many systematic studies) testify that what keeps them there amid the fear of
+3-7.
+Personal Bonding While patriotism and sense of purpose will get American soldiers to the battlefield, the soldiers'own accounts (and many systematic studies) testify that what keeps them there amid the fear of

 death and mutilation is, above all else, their loyalty to their fellow soldiers.
 This loyalty was first